SamGG/GenratorFCSkit/README.md

 For example for population CD56+ he fcs file name will be CD56+.fcs
 ![GenratorFCSkit](Schemas/exportfile3.PNG)

-once Each population of detected cells is isolated and exported as a single file.
+# 02 GeneratorFCSkit

-Once user get files corresponding to each population and annotated with the name of the populations, these ones can be import in GeneratorFCSkit,which allows to extract the useful characteristics for their modeling.
+Once user get files corresponding to each population Each population of detected cells population with manual gating, these ones can be import in GeneratorFCSkit, which allows to extract the useful characteristics for their modeling.
-A pipeline that takes these different files as input has been created which allows to know the percentage of each population within a sample and the most important to allow a user to have control of these frequencies by modulating the MFI, as markers calculated from this pipeline.
+GeneratorFCSkit allows to know the percentage of each population within a sample and the most important to allow a user to have control of these frequencies by modulating the MFI and the SFI of markers .

-# 02 GenratorFCSkit Functionality

 GenratorFCSkit application is divided into 2 tabs

 A first a tab for imortingFCS files representing each Population present in an FCS file obtained with Flowjo and the choice of parameters for the generation of a new enriched FCS file.

+## 02.1 Parameterization of FCS files to be generated

-importing files
+Importing simulated files
 ![GenratorFCSkit](Schemas/fcsfiles.PNG)

 Choice of markers for transformation and compensation